mtdvlpr/portfolio-vitepress/docs/src/en/portfolio.md

 ## Work projects

-Manoah has worked on many projects during his career.
+Manoah has worked on many projects throughout his career.
 Many of them are confidential, but here are some that are not:

 - [Mag ik dit delen?](/en/projects/mag-ik-dit-delen)